jtnydv/proton/README.md

-enum_domain_info | Retrieve information about the Windows domain. hashdump_dc | Domain controller hashes from the NTDS.dit file. hashdump_sam | Retrieves hashed passwords from the SAM hive. loot_finder | Finds loot on the target box. user_hunter | Locate users logged on to domain computers (using Dynamic Wrapper X). mimikatz_dotnet | Injects a reflective-loaded DLL to run powerkatz.dll. mimikatz_dynwrapx | Injects a reflective-loaded DLL to run powerkatz.dll (using Dynamic Wrapper X).
+enum_domain_info | Retrieve information about the Windows domain. hashdump_dc | Domain controller hashes from the NTDS.dit file. hashdump_sam | Retrieves hashed passwords from the SAM hive. loot_finder | Finds loot on the target machine. user_hunter | Locate users logged on to domain computers (using Dynamic Wrapper X). mimikatz_dotnet | Injects a reflective-loaded DLL to run powerkatz.dll. mimikatz_dynwrapx | Injects a reflective-loaded DLL to run powerkatz.dll (using Dynamic Wrapper X).